ScienceCommunicationLab/TestKinesinLMSDocs/docs/overview/introduction.md

-KinesinLMS originated as a custom e-Learning platform developed by [McQuillen Interactive](https://www.mcquilleninterative.com) for [Science Communication Lab (SCL)](https://www.sciencecommunicationlab.org/) as part of the iBiology Courses project.
+KinesinLMS originated as a custom e-Learning platform developed by [McQuillen Interactive](https://www.mcquilleninterative.com) for [Science Communication Lab (SCL)](https://www.sciencecommunicationlab.org/) as part of SCL's iBiology Courses project.
 SCL funded the work with support from the National Institute for General Medical Sciences (grants #5R25GM116704 and
 #1R25GM139147).